likhithkp/likhithkp/README.md

 # Hi there, I'm Likhith

 ### About Me:
-- Currently working with NextJS and Material-UI (MUI).
+- Currently working with Next.js and Material UI.
 - Open to collaboration and excited about contributing to innovative projects.

 ### GitHub Stats: